nihcompmed/Dory/README.md

 The resulting persistence-pairs are stored as files H0_pers_data.txt, H1_pers_data.txt, and H2_pers_data.txt.
 The death of features that do not die is stored as -1.

+CAUTION: Please make sure floating-point numbers are  stored in decimal notation and not scientific notation in the source files.

 ## Reproducing benchmarks